Find Affordable College Courses

 $23,900 Average Tuition & Fees

-With a ranking of #9, Concordia University, Saint Paul did quite well on this year’s best value schools for communication and journalism students.
-Located in the city of Saint Paul, Concordia University, Saint Paul is a private not-for-profit school with a medium-sized student population.
+Concordia University, Saint Paul did quite well in this year’s ranking of the best value schools for communication and journalism students.
+It came in at #9 on the list.
+Located in the large city of Saint Paul, Concordia University, Saint Paul is a private not-for-profit college with a moderately-sized student population.

 Best Value Communication & Journalism Colleges in the Plains States Region